hhandoko/scala-http4s-realworld-example-app/README.md

 # ![RealWorld Example App using Scala and http4s](media/http4s-realworld-logo.png)

-> ### Scala + http4s Framework codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### Scala + http4s codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

 This codebase was created to demonstrate a fully fledged fullstack application built with **Scala + http4s** including CRUD operations, authentication, routing, pagination, and more.